-Due to the current Covid19 cononavirus pandemic, we are in lockdown.
-Essential journeys only and exercise to be taken without driving, so the allotment is temporarily (I hope) on hold.
+Due to the current Covid19 cononavirus pandemic, we were in lockdown until July.
+Essential journeys only and exercise to be taken without driving, so the allotment was temporarily on hold.

-But this is what it looks like in May 2020 (taken by someone who can walk there.
+But this is what it looked like in May 2020 (taken by someone who can walk there).